dell/csm-docs/content/docs/replication/deployment/installation.md

 clusters which will be required during or after the installation.

 ### Install repctl
-You can download pre-built repctl binary from our [Releases](https://github.com/dell/csm-replication/releases) page.
+You can download a pre-built repctl binary from our [Releases](https://github.com/dell/csm-replication/releases) page.
 Alternately, if you want to build the binary yourself, you can follow these steps:
 ```shell
 git clone github.com/dell/csm-replication